JoseLuis1248/Automation_SeleniumVS/README.md

 ![Gif](/Resources/CrossBrowser.gif)

 I recommend to use Selenium Grid or another formal tool for CrossBrowser Testing.
 But, if you want just to execute your test cases on differents types of browser.
 On the proyect you will find a cross browser test example, which has been designed to be executed on Chrome, Firefox and Edge browsers.

-## Examples

-The project has other test cases like examples of what you can do.
-The automated test cases writted has the goal to test some features of Google home page.

-## Getting Started with the project

-To start your automated test cases development:
--

 ## Credits